| |

 • Trails: Approximately 4.2 km of developed trails through the park (one way!)

-• Hazards: Black bears frequent the river, especially during spawning season
+• Hazards: Black bears frequent the river, especially during spawning season; as this is a remote area, cougars may also be present.

 • Bike Trails: While the trail is designated as a mountain biking trail, I don't recommend it.
 We noticed several riders abandoning their bikes, due to unmaintained and difficult trails.

-• Camping: There are no designated campsites within the park, however, there is a rec site located adjacent to the park (see more details below).
+• Camping: There are no designated campsites within the park.
+However, a rec site is located adjacent to the park (see more details below).

 • Washrooms: No facilities are provided